- What is a New York Limited Liability Company (“LLC”)?

 Is an LLC a good choice for my new business?

 It might well be.
-However, choice of entity is a complicated issue which is highly dependent on your situation.
+However, the choice of entity is a complicated issue that is highly dependent on your situation.
 Nonetheless, some benefits of LLCs over other entities are:

 1. You only pay one level of tax.
 If your business were a corporation, the corporation would have to pay corporate tax; in addition, upon distribution of profits to you, you would have to pay another level of tax on the distribution.

 2. LLCs are very flexible when it comes to capitalization (the process of funding the LLC).
 An LLC can issue any type of equity or debt to its members.